-Our guess is that as the MPPT heats up and cools through use, the thermal contraction and expansion loosened the main power locking nut, resulting in a bad connection to the batteries.
-A cable check will now be added to our monthly battery check procedure.
+Our guess was that as the MPPT heats up and cools through use, the thermal contraction and expansion loosened the main power locking nut, resulting in a bad connection to the batteries.
+A cable check is now on our monthly battery check procedure.

-On our last battery change, we chose to continue using Trojan T125 6v batteries, which are wet lead acid (FLA) type.
-They’re the most cost efficient in terms of amp hours and are more forgiving in how they are used than other kinds of battery.
-They also fit snugly into our battery box – a change to a different technology would mean more than just a simple switch in and out as sizes are not standard.
+We chose to continue using Trojan T125 6v batteries on our last battery change.
+This type of battery is wet lead-acid (FLA), the most cost-efficient in terms of amp-hours.
+They’re also more forgiving in how they are used than other kinds of battery.
+In addition, they fit snugly into our battery box – a change to a different technology would mean more than just a simple switch in and out as sizes are not standard.
 We have 6 units as our house bank and once a year we rotate the position of the cells, in order to try and extend their life beyond the typical 5 years.
 The downside of FLA is that they require a regular check of the liquid levels which we do once a month and top up as required.

 Thunder and Lightning